 See Fla.
 R. Civ.
 P. 5.680.
 After the court discharges the guardianship, the guardian must still:

 Making decisions when a loved one becomes incapacitated can be stressful and overwhelming, but you don't need to go through this alone.
-If you have questions about the guardianship process and how it works, or how advanced directives can help, give us a call at 407-849-7072 or contact us through our online form.
+If you have questions about the guardianship process and how it works, or how advanced directives can help, contact us.
 We can help you or a loved one through a stressful guardianship process.